troglobit/finit/docs/config.md

   can depend on `<svc/foo>`.

-  If a service `bar` *does* maintain a PID file, but using `foo.pid`, we can inform Finit of this by simplly prepending an `!` to the argument.
+  If a service `bar` *does* maintain a PID file, but using `foo.pid`, we can inform Finit of this by prepending an `!` to the argument.

         pid:!/run/foo.pid